 The mortgage points deduction may help cut your federal tax bill.
 With points, sometimes called loan origination points or discount points, you make an upfront payment to get a lower interest rate from the lender when you buy your home.

 Since mortgage interest is deductible, your points, as part of your closing costs, may be, too.

-If you itemize your deductions on Schedule A of IRS Form 1040, you may be able to deduct all your points in the year you pay them.
+If you take itemized deductions on Schedule A of IRS Form 1040, you may be able to deduct all your points in the year you pay them.

 Tip: Tax law treats home purchase mortgage points differently from refinance mortgage points.
 Refinance loan points get deducted over the life of your loan.
 So if you paid $1,000 in points for a 10-year refinance, you’re entitled to deduct $100 per year on your Schedule A.

 The Fine Print for the Mortgage Points Deduction

-The IRS rules for deducting purchase mortgage points are straightforward, but lengthy.
+The IRS rules for the mortgage points deduction for a home purchase are straightforward, but lengthy.
 You must meet each of these seven tests to deduct the points in the year you pay them.